aws/deep-learning-containers/available_images.md

 -   For a list of the latest Deep Learning Containers release notes, see [Release Notes for Deep Learning Containers](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/dlc-release-notes.html)

-The following table lists the Docker image URLs that will be used by Amazon ECS in task definitions.
-Replace the `<repository-name>` and `<image-tag>` values based on your desired container.

 Deep Learning Containers Docker Images are available in the following regions:
 | Region 			                      |  			 Code 			           |  			 General Container 			 |  			 Elastic Inference Container 			 |  			 Example URL 			                                                                       |